Guidelines for Writers & Photographers

 AMAZONAS Magazine is published in German editions by Matthias Schmidt and Natur und Tier-Verlag, Münster, Germany, and is published in English under exclusive worldwide license to Aquatic Media Press, LLC.
 The content appearing in the English editions is a combination of material translated from the German and original works published by Aquatic Media Press in Minnesota.

 The English-language edition of AMAZONAS is edited, designed, and printed in the United States.
-Aquatic Media Press, LLC, is an independent publisher founded in 2018 based in Rochester, Minnesota.
+Aquatic Media Press, LLC, is an independent publisher founded in 2018 based in Rochester, Minnesota, USA.

 AMAZONAS is distributed by subscription and single copy sales in the United States, Canada, the U.K., Australia, Scandinavia and throughout Europe.
 Digital editions of the magazines are read in more than 100 countries.